streamnative/pulsar-flink/README.md

 #### SQL Client
-For playing with [SQL Client Beta](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/table/sqlClient.html) and write queries in the SQL language to manipulate data in Pulsar, you can use `--jar` to add `pulsar-flink-connector_{{SCALA_BINARY_VERSION}}-{{PULSAR_FLINK_VERSION}}.jar` directly.
+For playing with [SQL Client Beta](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/table/sqlClient.html) and writing queries in SQL to manipulate data in Pulsar, you can use `--jar` to add `pulsar-flink-connector_{{SCALA_BINARY_VERSION}}-{{PULSAR_FLINK_VERSION}}.jar` directly.

 Example
 ```
 $ ./bin/sql-client.sh embedded --jar pulsar-flink-connector_{{SCALA_BINARY_VERSION}}-{{PULSAR_FLINK_VERSION}}.jar
 ```
-By default, the SQL Client will read its configuration from the environment file located in `./conf/sql-client-defaults.yaml`, in order to use Pulsar catalog in SQL Client and get it registered automatically on startup, you should add Pulsar catalog in YAML `catalogs` section:
+By default, to use Pulsar catalog in SQL Client and get it registered automatically at startup, the SQL Client reads its configuration from the environment file `./conf/sql-client-defaults.yaml`.
+You need to add Pulsar catalog to `catalogs` section in this YAML file:

 ```yaml
 catalogs: